toole-brendan/ptchampion/README.md

 # PT Champion

 PT Champion is a cross-platform fitness evaluation system that uses computer vision to track and evaluate military exercises.
 The ecosystem includes a web application and native mobile apps for iOS and Android, all sharing a common backend.
-The platform features global and local leaderboards, exercise tracking, and form analysis powered by TensorFlow's PoseNet model.
+The platform features global and local leaderboards, exercise tracking, and form analysis powered by MediaPipe.

 ## Features

 - **Exercise Tracking**: Monitor push-ups, pull-ups, sit-ups, and running performance
-- **Computer Vision Analysis**: Real-time form analysis and feedback using TensorFlow and PoseNet
+- **Computer Vision Analysis**: Real-time form analysis and feedback using MediaPipe
 - **Leaderboards**: Compare your performance with others globally or locally
-- **Personalized Feedback**: Get real-time form correction and improvement tips
 - **Progress Tracking**: Monitor your performance over time with detailed history
 - **Cross-Platform Synchronization**: Seamlessly sync your data between web and mobile apps
 - **Offline Support**: Continue using the mobile apps without an internet connection